uva-cs3140-fa22/uva-cs3140-fa22.github.io/assignment.md

 * **Posted**: Thursday, August 30th by 12 noon.
 * **Due**:
-  * Part A: Friday, September 3rd at 11:59 p.m.
+  * Part A: Monday, September 5th at 11:59 p.m.
-    * Will not be marked late until Tuesday, September 6th for people who add the course late.
+    * Will not be marked late until Wednesday, September 7th for people who add the course late.
-  * Part B: Thursday, September 8th at 11:59 p.m.
+  * Part B: Friday, September 9th at 11:59 p.m.

 **Assignment**: Apportion representatives in the US House or Representatives based on Census Data